The East 40 gardens serve a variety of purposes, with an emphasis on:

 During the fall and spring, volunteers interested in helping maintain the gardens - to get outdoors and also improve their gardening skills - are invited to come to the East 40 to #getyourhandsinthesoil.
 Community service hours are available for those who want them.
-Watch our Instagram for updates on the spring 2023 dates.
+Watch our Instagram and Facebook for current opportunities.

 We offer community garden plots at no cost to participants.
 For more details, contact Kelly Allen.

 We also support a student initiative, the Good Growers - this is an NCC club that offers opportunities to learn more about the gardening cycle and best practices.
 We are currently on hiatus, having completed the fall semester.
-Watch our Instagram for updates on the spring 2023 dates.
+Check our Instagram and Facebook for current opportunities.

 VISITING EAST 40